418-beamers/beamsearch/README.md

     - hypotheses: tensor, (B, top_k, max_decoded_length)
     - scores: tensor, (B, top_k)

-**A note on standard CTC Beam search decoding vs. Auto-regressive beam search decoding** This projects primary focus is on standard CTC Beam search decoding, as it is significantly more amenable to parallelization with CUDA.
+## A note on standard CTC Beam search decoding vs. Auto-regressive beam search decoding
+This projects primary focus is on standard CTC Beam search decoding, as it is significantly more amenable to parallelization with CUDA.
 In this approach, the neural network outputs the complete distribution for all tokens over all timesteps in a forward pass, B x T x V, as described above.
 The algorithm operates on these pre-computed log-probabilities to perform top-K selection.
 With this approach, a subsequently generated token does not depend on a previously generated one, simplifying the problem mathematically and offering more axes to explore parallelization over.

 By contrast, auto-regressive Beam search has a dependency between previously and subsequently generated tokens, creating a sequential dependency which requires repeated queries of the neural network's forward pass.

 In practice, CTC Beam search decoding is preferred for ASR (automatic speech recognition), especially in streaming/real-time applications, whereas auto-regressive Beam search is preferred for language models where the token dependencies matter more.

-## Simple decoder harness
+## Simple decoder testing harness

 Use `testing/ctc_decoder_test.py` to run the flashlight-based (https://arxiv.org/pdf/2201.12465) reference decoder and our development decoder on randomly generated log-probabilities.